NisugaJ/NisugaJ/README.md

 - 🌱 I’m currently learning **Svelte**
-- 💬 Ask me about _any programming stuff, AI, RAG, OpenAI Assistants, Groq, LangChain and many more..._
+- 💬 Ask me about _Full-stack development, AI, RAG, OpenAI Assistants, Groq, LangChain and many more..._
 - 📫 How to reach me: nisuga.rockwell@gmail.com
-- ⚡ Fun fact: I love cats and aviation activities.
+- ⚡ Fun fact: I love cats and aviation activities like plane spotting and flight simulation games.

 <!-- - 🔭 I’m currently working on a project  for **Leverage and Showcase** -->
 <!-- - 👯 I’m looking to collaborate on **Prosodical audio enhancement** -->